dhust/function-parameters/index.markdown

 # Directions
-Re-arrange the blocks so that the program asks the user to continuously enter numbers, adds them all up, and then stops asking when the total reaches or exceeds 20.
+Create a function that adds two numbers and prints the result.
+Then call the function and test it using the numbers 3 and 5.

 # Code
 <div id="sortableTrash" class="sortable-code"></div>